filiaultd/GWAS_workshop_CK/README.md

 jupyter notebook
 ```

-To make sure all required packages are installed, it's practial to create the conda environment locally.
+To make sure all required packages are installed, it's practical to create the conda environment locally.
 Download environment.yml

 ```bash